MicrosoftDocs/dynamics-365-intelligent-order-management/topics/available-to-promise.md

 > [!NOTE]
 > A calculated measure is a composition of physical measures.
 A calculated measure formula can only include physical measures without duplicates, not calculated measures.

-To define the calculated measure for **ATP Setting**, follow these steps.
+To define the calculated measure for **ATP Settings**, follow these steps.

 1. Go to **Settings**.
 1. Select **Index and Reservation**.